oasysgames/verse-layer-opstack-upgrade/README.md

 ### Tasks on Upgrade Day

-The following tasks require service downtime, so maintenance time is needed:
+The following tasks require service downtime, so maintenance time is needed.
+Maintenance time will require 3-6 hours.
 1. Change configuration and Blocking new transactions of the legacy node
 1. Pause L1 bridge contracts
 1. Waiting for L1 deposits